Types of cloud services

 Combine cloud services to fit your needs

 IaaS, PaaS, and SaaS each contain different levels of managed services.
 You may easily use a combination of these types of infrastructure.
-You could use Office 365 on your company's computers (SaaS), and in Azure, you could host your VMs (IaaS) and use Azure SQL Database (PaaS) to store your data.
+You could use Microsoft 365 on your company's computers (SaaS), and in Azure, you could host your VMs (IaaS) and use Azure SQL Database (PaaS) to store your data.
 With the cloud's flexibility, you can use any combination that provides you with the maximum result.